Form a Partnership in Georgia

 Considerations

-- •Potential for disputes without formal partnership agreement
+- •Potential for disputes between partners can be disruptive, especially without a comprehensive written partnership agreement

 Annual Obligations